heavenmarshal/driving_school/homelink.md

 block the opposite straight traffic.
 The left turn yellow provides warning of the left turn red light.
 The four way red light ensures that the intersection is clear before the green light for the straight traffic.
-The straight green is longer than the left trun greens since there are more straight traffic.
+The straight green is longer than the left turn greens since there are more straight traffic.

 ### d.
 Similarly what are the sequences of the left turn arrow lights?

-For one way, the left arrow light follows this order: 1) green for about 10s, 2) yellow for 1s to 2s, 3) red for about 60s.
+For one way, the left arrow light follows this order: 1) green for about 10s, 2) yellow for 2s to 3s, 3) red for about 60s.

 ### e.
 Are there amber left turn arrow lights?